-The new year is here, and with it, the coldest months of the year: January and February.
+Fall is here, and the coldest months of the year are right around the corner.
 While people get that heavy coats are necessary, few treat their skin they way they should in this time of year.

 Your lips are most easily chapped and your skin most irritable during these months, so what works in your skincare regime for summer may not in winter.
 However, thanks to our personal obsession with Asian beauty products here at the Daily Dot, we have a few recommendations that can keep your skin happy in the chill.

 Japan’s Cure peeling gel has been a best seller in the world of Asian beauty for years thanks to its magical effects.
-It comes out of the pump in a gel, which you then rub on your face dry.
-It peels away dead skin and can be rinsed off in minutes, resulting in baby-soft skin that looks visibly brighter.
-If this option is too pricey for you, no worry: due to its popularity, just about every well-known Korean brand makes a peeling gel now.
+You rub the product on your face dry and watch as it peels away dead skin.
+It rinses off and leaves you withvisibly brighter, baby-soft skin.
+If this option is too pricey for you, no worry: due to its popularity, just about every well-known Korean brand makes a peeling gel now (some cheaper than $10).

 Most foaming cleansers throw off the pH balance of your skin and leave it extremely compromised, which means it’s ultra-vulnerable to acne and irritation.
-Not only do oils avoid that issue, they also allow you to give yourself a facial massage, which can drain lymph nodes in the face and stimulate muscles you may be clenching as you stare at your computer screen all day.
+This feels even worse in fall and winter as the weather makes your skin dry as well.
+Not only can cleansing balms remedy those issues, but they also allow you to give yourself a gentle facial massage, which can drain lymph nodes in the face and stimulate muscles you may be clenching as you stare at your computer screen all day.

-One of our top faves is the Healing Oil Balm from Korean company Like I’m 5.
-Use it in the shower and massage upwards from your collarbones to your chin as well, and people will start asking how you look so young.
+One of our top faves is Banila’s classic Clean It Zero!.
+Use it in the shower and massage upwards from your collarbones to your chin, then rinse it off with lukewarm water, pat dry, and go on with the rest of your routine.
+People will start asking how you look so young in no time.

-American toners are typically thought of as something that takes gunk off your face.
-Asian beauty toners balance out your pH and provide a layer of moisture, and after you try it you’ll never go back.
-The results of a moisturizing toner are dramatically noticeable in winter when your skin needs considerably more moisture.
+American toners are typically thought of as a thin astringent that takes gunk off your face.
+Asian beauty toners don’t do this.
+Instead, they balance out your pH and provide a layer of moisture.
+The results of this type of toner are dramatically noticeable in winter when your skin needs considerably more moisture.

 One of our faves for the job is Waterfall CeraCrown Gel Toner.
 A little of this powerful toner goes a long way!
 Pat it in with your hands after your washing your face and you’ll feel your skin sigh with relief.